dotenv-org/dotenv-org.github.io/docs/integrations/vercel-nextjs.md

 That's it!

-Commit those changes safely to code and push to GitHub.
+Commit those changes safely to code and push to Vercel.

 When the build runs, it will recognize the `DOTENV_KEY`, decrypt the .env.vault file, and load the production environment variables to `ENV`.
 If a `DOTENV_KEY` is not set (like during development on your local machine) it will fall back to regular dotenv.